flatcar-archive/flatcar-docs/docs/container-runtimes/getting-started-with-docker.md

 To find the container ID, open another shell (so the container is still running) and read the ID using `docker ps`.

 The image name is in the format of `username/name`.
-We're going to use `flatcar` as our username in this example but you should [sign up for a Docker.IO user account](https://hub.docker.com/account/signup/) and use that instead.
+We're going to use `flatcar` as our username in this example but you should [sign up for a Docker.IO user account][docker-signup] and use that instead.

-It's important to note that you can commit using any username and image name locally, but to push an image to the public registry, the username must be a valid [Docker.IO user account](https://hub.docker.com/account/signup/).
+It's important to note that you can commit using any username and image name locally, but to push an image to the public registry, the username must be a valid [Docker.IO user account][docker-signup].

 Commit the container with the container ID, your username, and the name `apache`: